-With the start of spring comes the start of recital season.
+With the start of winter or the start of spring comes the start of recital season.
 And with the start of recital season comes preparations, planning and (hopefully!) practicing for the big day.

 But, as we all know, some piano students will be less prepared that others.